cosmos/cosmos-sdk/docs/run-node/txs.md

 ### Broadcasting a Transaction

-Broadcasting a transaction is done simply using the following command:
+Broadcasting a transaction is done using the following command:

 ```bash
 simd tx broadcast tx_signed.json